-- Paid typography: When you pay for certain fonts, you are ensured a greater degree of flexibility, freedom and uniqueness of personality.
-Options are more numerous and it’s easier to get a font that really suits your brand.
+- Paid typography: When you pay for certain fonts, you are ensured a greater degree of flexibility, freedom, and uniqueness of personality.
+Options are more numerous, and it’s easier to get a font that suits your brand.

 Pro: A much bigger variety of fonts that suit your brand well.

-- Custom typography: The surest way to truly make your mark and get a font that is a 100% reflection of your brand identity is to create a font of your own.
+- Custom typography: The best way to truly make your mark and get a font that is a 100% reflection of your brand identity is to create a font of your own.
 Custom typography provides a unique visual language, but it can get quite expensive.
-Creating primary, secondary and tertiary font type is also very time-consuming which can be a problem if you are pressed for time.
-However, all the biggest brands have their own typeface - it really is the signal of a successful business.
+Creating primary, secondary, and tertiary font types is also very time-consuming, which can be a problem if you are pressed for time.
+However, all the biggest brands have their own typeface — a signal of a successful business.